 Fat-Tailed Distribution vs. Normal Distribution (bell curve)

 Let's Do a Simulation

 Imagine for a moment you expect a certain outcome (e.g. a bank forecast) which is the average of a distribution represented by the dotted red line in the diagram below.
 When you simulate events that follow a Pareto Distribution (e.g. Foreign Exchange returns), on the surface one would initially expect that after several trials the average of those events would ‘converge’ to the red line (the average of the distribution, or the bank’s forecast).

 What is interesting is that the ‘spike’ events that appear push the average of simulations away from the true average (i.e. away from the bank’s forecast, red line), and often after several thousands of simulations the convergence to the average is never actually realized.
 This is what makes forecasts in general dangerous.
 They rely on the center of the distribution (or the 999 humans from above).
 They offer no practical information because it is the fat-tailed events that have the biggest impact, and are the ones businesses should be hedging.

 Pareto Distribution Simulation

 As we head into 2021/2022 it will be incredibly important to implement a sound risk management strategy.
 That is, one that genuinely removes risk from your business.
 The volatility we will see will be truly historical – levels not seen perhaps in centuries.

 Until next time…

-Alexander Grant, FRM is Olympia Trust CGP’s Senior FX Strategist.
+Alexander Grant, FRM is Olympia Trust CGP’s Head of FX Options Trading.
 He can be reached at email@example.com if you have questions.